ETdoFresh/Actions/UnityBuild/README.md

-# Unity 2019.1.14f1 Build and Deploy to Dropbox
+# Unity 2019.1.14f1 Build
-This action builds a Unity Project, zips it, and uploads it to Dropbox using a Dropbox application.
+This action builds a Unity Project to *./Build/*

 ## Example usage